rancher/os/docs/os/storage/using-zfs/index.md

 <br>

 To experiment with ZFS, you can create zpool backed by just ordinary files, not necessarily real block devices.
 In fact, you can mix storage devices in your ZFS pools; it's perfectly fine to create a zpool backed by real devices **and** ordinary files.

+#### Using the ZFS debugger utility

+The `zdb` command may be used to display information about ZFS pools useful to diagnose failures and gather statistics.
+By default the utility tries to load pool configurations from `/etc/zfs/zpool.cache`.
+Since the RancherOS ZFS service does not make use of the ZFS cache file and instead detects pools by inspecting devices, the `zdb` utility has to be invoked with the `-e` flag.

+E.g. to show the configuration for the pool `zpool_1` you may run the following command:

+> $ sudo zdb -e -C zpool_1

 ## ZFS storage for Docker on RancherOS